MarkHaoxiang/mvp-score-modelling/presentation.md

 ## Title

-Hi, we are part ii students Hao Xiang Li and Qiaozhi Lei, and our project is "Inverse problems with score modelling".
+Hi, we are part ii students, and our project is "Inverse problems with score modelling".

 ## Introduction and Motivation (2mins)